guiaf04/arquiteturaeorganizacao/Capítulo10/Questões.md

 ---

-## Questão 5: Alter the if-then code segment at the begining of Sect.
+## Questão 6: Alter the if-then code segment at the begining of Sect.
 10.8 to implement an if-then-else structure to output the message “x is less than or equal to y” in the else section

+> Correção: 0,5

 ### Code